mgussekloo/laravel-facet-filter/README.md

         $indexer->resetIndex(); // clears the index
         $indexer->buildIndex(); // process all supplied models

-        /* Or come up with way to build it in chunks, e.g. in a scheduled command.
+        /* For large datasets, you might want to build it in chunks, e.g. in a scheduled command.
 Each iteration, do this: */

         $perPage = 1000;
         $currentPage = ...;